 With this approach, the Magic Nix Cache caches everything written to the Nix store during your workflow run.

-That includes your Nix sources (including bulkier things like revisions of Nixpkgs), development environments, all the intermediate dependencies from nix build
+That includes your Nix sources (including bulkier things like revisions of nix build

 invocations, Docker images you build with Nix, and more.